MyPyDavid/elchempy/CODE_OF_CONDUCT.md

 Where this Code of Conduct says:

-- "Project", we mean this `ECpy` GitHub repository;
+- "Project", we mean this `elchempy` GitHub repository;
 - "Maintainer", we mean the `Your GitHub/GitLab organisation name, e.g. ukgovdatascience` organisation owners; and
 - "Leadership", we mean both `Your GitHub/GitLab organisation name, e.g. ukgovdatascience` organisation owners, line managers, and other leadership within WDZ.